I’ve been teaching private and small group voice lessons for over 20 years and...

 Where do I teach?

-I run a private studio in Tacoma & Vashon, WA, and online, and I teach in the Music Departments of Pacific Lutheran University and Tacoma Community College.
+I run a private studio in Tacoma, WA and online, and I teach in the Music Departments of Pacific Lutheran University and Tacoma Community College.

 Some other interesting tidbits: